-This tab shows the response time metrics and navigation timings.
-They are grouped by web tests and steps associated with the compared runs:
+This tab shows the duration metrics and navigation timings.
+They are grouped by scripts and steps associated with the compared runs:

 |Redirect Time||If the tested website initially responded with an HTTP 301 or 302 redirect, this value indicates the time the virtual users spent following the redirects until getting to the final URL.|

 |DNS Time||The time spent on performing a DNS lookup, that is, on obtaining the IP address of the website from a DNS server.|

 |Connect Time||The time spent on performing a TCP handshake, that is, on establishing a connection to the web server after the DNS lookup.|

 |DOM Load Time||